alessandro-selmi/random-matrix-correlation/README.md

 [![View PDF](https://img.shields.io/badge/View-Presentation-red?style=for-the-badge&logo=adobe-acrobat-reader)](https://github.com/alessandro-selmi/random-matrix-correlation/blob/main/Presentation.pdf)

 Numerical investigation of the spectral properties of financial correlation matrices using Random Matrix Theory.
-Simulation of synthetic market data to analyse eigenvalue spectra, eigenvector statistics and emergence of signal components beyond the Marchenko–Pastur noise band.
+Simulation of synthetic market data to analyse eigenvalue spectra, eigenvector statistics and emergence of signal components beyond the Marchenko–Pastur noise band. <br>
 The core logic of the simulation is implemented in main.m, which handles the matrix generation and the comparison with theoretical distributions.

 **Key Objectives:**